 Opportunity to connect with China FDA

 If you have a chance to get an appointment with China FDA officials, it’s great.
 It’d be very wise to utilize this opportunity and get clarity about various aspects related to your projects.

 However, if you have not been able to get an audience with China FDA or NMPA officials or experts, we would like to extend a helping hand.

-Credevo team may get an opportunity to discuss with Chinese FDA (Now called as NMPA) officials and ask them questions related to clinical trials and product registration including medical devices in China.
+Credevo team may get an opportunity to discuss with the Chinese FDA (Now called NMPA) officials and ask them questions related to clinical trials and product registration including medical devices in China.
 If you have any questions that need answers, do write to us.
 We will try to get answers to those questions from China FDA officials.